-The Fund may invest up to 20% of its assets in exchange traded funds ("ETFs") that are representative of an asset class if, in the Advisor's discretion, the ETFs will provide a better investment opportunity or liquidity for the asset class.
+The Fund may invest up to 30% of its assets in ETFs that are representative of an asset class if, in the Advisor's discretion, the ETFs will provide a better investment opportunity or liquidity for the asset class.
+The Fund may invest in cash and cash equivalents to offset leverage and interest rate exposure within the Fund's holdings in closed-end funds.

-While the Fund may sell or reduce its position in a security for a variety of reasons when appropriate and consistent with the Fund's investment objective and policies, the Fund generally will sell or reduce its position in a closed-end investment company when its per-share price has deviated significantly from its fair value and a more favorable a holding for the Fund exists.
+While the Fund may sell or reduce its position in a security for a variety of reasons when appropriate and consistent with the Fund's investment objective and policies, the Fund generally will sell or reduce its position in a closed-end investment company when its discount-to-NAV has reverted to or has moved significantly above its fair value, as determined by the Advisor, and a more favorable holding for the Fund exists.
 The Fund may also sell or reduce its positions when attempting to rebalance the distribution of Fund assets among asset classes in the interest of affecting the Fund's relative risk levels and expected returns.